Pulmonary hypertension is a type of high blood pressure that affects the arteries in the lungs and the right side of the heart.

-In one form of pulmonary hypertension, called pulmonary arterial hypertension (PAH), blood vessels in your lungs are narrowed, blocked or destroyed.
-The damage slows blood flow through your lungs, and blood pressure in the lung arteries rises.
-Your heart must work harder to pump blood through your lungs.
-The extra effort eventually causes your heart muscle to become weak and fail.
+In one form of pulmonary hypertension, called pulmonary arterial hypertension (PAH), blood vessels in the lungs are narrowed, blocked or destroyed.
+The damage slows blood flow through the lungs.
+Blood pressure in the lung arteries goes up.
+The heart must work harder to pump blood through the lungs.
+The extra effort eventually causes the heart muscle to become weak and fail.

 In some people, pulmonary hypertension slowly gets worse and can be life-threatening.
-Although there's no cure for some types of pulmonary hypertension, treatment can help reduce symptoms and improve your quality of life.
+There's no cure for pulmonary hypertension.
+But treatments are available to help you feel better, live longer and improve your quality of life.

-The signs and symptoms of pulmonary hypertension develop slowly.
+The symptoms of pulmonary hypertension develop slowly.
 You may not notice them for months or even years.
 Symptoms get worse as the disease progresses.

 Pulmonary hypertension symptoms include:

-Chest pressure or pain
+- Chest pressure or pain.

-However, changes in the cells that line your pulmonary arteries can cause the walls of the arteries to become stiff, swollen and thick.
-These changes may slow down or block blood flow through the lungs, causing pulmonary hypertension.
+But changes in the cells that line the lung arteries can cause the artery walls to become narrow, stiff, swollen and thick.
+These changes may slow down or stop blood flow through the lungs, causing pulmonary hypertension.

 Pulmonary hypertension is classified into five groups, depending on the cause.